 According to NR 16, CTNBio can exempt new products from "GMO" regulatory assessment.
 However, since Brazil's previous provisions consisted of "GMO" regulation heavily triggered by the genetic engineering procedures used, NR 16 contains an annex with a list of genetic engineering procedures that may create a product not considered a "GMO".
 The list includes the following techniques: 1.
-Precocious flowering; 2.
+Precocious normativas%3Fp p id%3D101 INSTANCE OgW431Rs9dQ6%26p p lifecycle%3D0%26p p state%3Dnormal%2 6p p mode%3Dview%26p p col id%3Dcolumnflowering; 2.
 Seed producing technology; 3.
 Reverse breeding; 4.
 RNA-dependent DNA methylation; 5.Site-Directed Mutagenesis; 6.
 Oligonucleotide Directed Mutagenesis; 7.
 Agroinfiltration/ agroinfection; 8.
 Topical/systemic use RNAi; and, 9.
 Viral Vector.
 It includes the caveat that the resolution is not limited to these examples and may ultimately apply to other forthcoming technologies.
 Please see an informal translation of NR 16 in the appendix of this report.